-Workout Videos: Enables instructive workout animations for a strength, cardio, yoga, or Pilates activity.
+Workout Videos: Enables instructive workout animations for activities including yoga and Pilates.
 Animations are available for pre-installed workouts and workouts downloaded from your Garmin Connect account.

 Customizing the Data Screens

 You can show, hide, and change the layout and content of data screens for each activity.